President, Chief Executive Officer

 Mostly, she enjoys building a strong culture at Ruby that includes great people, trust, laughter, respect and food.
 Lots of food.
 And maybe some beer too.

 Tricia is passionate about industry and community involvement.
-In 2019, she was elected to serve on the Construction Association of Michigan Board of Directors.
-She also serves on the American Institute of Steel Construction (AISC) Code of Standard Practice Committee.
+In 2023, she was installed as the Construction Association of Michigan Board of Directors Chair, only the second woman in this position.
+She is a member of the Board of Directors of ACE Mentor Program of SE Michigan.
+She also served on the American Institute of Steel Construction (AISC) Code of Standard Practice Committee.
 She served as a Board Director for the American Council of Engineering Companies(ACEC)/Michigan, and was Chair of the ACEC National Small Firms Council.
 Tricia was also Co-Chair for the Construction Association of Michigan Building Connections event, benefiting the Boy Scouts of America.

 Tricia holds a BS in Industrial Engineering from Purdue University, and a MS in Manufacturing